 Private Internet Access does not have a free version or even a free trial.
 To remedy this, there’s a 30-day money-back guarantee, which still allows you to try the VPN risk-free.

-If you’ve decided to purchase PIA, there are some coupon codes that you can utilize for a better deal.
+If you’ve decided to purchase PIA, there are some PIA coupon codes that you can utilize to save up to 80%.
 Otherwise, the regular pricing plans are:

 - $9.95 for a monthly plan